 As a regular matter of course, no late assignments or revise and resubmit assignments will be accepted.
+You are always welcome to turn your work in early for this if you're planning travel, have conflicting responsibilities, etc.

 If you have an extenuating circumstance, please communicate with your instructor directly.
+Accommodations are made for verified emergencies.